amrvac/amrvac/doc/possible_improvements.md

 performance gain worth it?
 And more importantly, do we have the debugging and maintenance manpower to handle hybrid MPI/OpenMP?

-I've tried to look up some literature on hybrid MPI/OpenMP vs pure MPI performance, and found the following:
+Some literature on hybrid MPI/OpenMP vs pure MPI
+performance:

 [link](http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=1302919)
 *hybrid models are not efficiently supported by existing MPI implementations,